Venue: Bilborough Library - Bracebridge Drive, Bilborough, Nottingham, NG8 4PN. View directions

 Update from the area Primary Care Network

-Dr Jonathan Harte, a GP and Senior Partner at Aspley Medical Centre since 1992, and Chair of Nottingham City General Practice Alliance (NCGPA), introduced his report to the committee focusing on health priorities.
-DR Harte gave a brief background explaining the recent formation and launch of Primary Care networks.
+Dr Jonathan Harte, a GP and Senior Partner at Aspley Medical Centre since 1992, and Clinical Director of the local Primary Care Network (PCN), introduced his report to the committee focusing on health priorities.
+DR Harte gave a brief background explaining the recent formation and launch of the PCNs.
 During the discussion the following were made:

 (a) there are a lot of resources focussed on improving citizens health, although with the changing landscape of Health Services it is increasingly difficult to know what is available;

-(b) one of the benefits of the Primary Care Networks will be greater resilience for practices allowing them greater flexibility to respond to demand from a developing population;
+(b) one of the benefits of the PCNs will be greater resilience for practices allowing them greater flexibility to respond to demand from a developing population;

 (c) the key issues within the area are currently dental health, drugs use (especially cannabis), smoking, drinking / alcohol misuse, leading to cancers and respiratory and heart problems;